-Of all the brands available, Invisalign is the best known – and for good reason.
-With over 20 years of expertise, Invisalign has proven its effectiveness and can now be used to treat 90% of orthodontic cases – even severe malocclusions which you might think required metal braces.
+Of all the brands available, Invisalign is the best known, and for good reason.
+With over 20 years of expertise, Invisalign has proven its effectiveness and can now be used to treat 90% of orthodontic cases, even severe malocclusion which you might think require metal braces.

 Find out if you or your teen are suitable candidates for invisible braces by completing our Smile Test here.
 It’s completely free and it takes less than two minutes to fill in some details about your teeth.

 How much is Invisalign?

 The average cost of Invisalign is usually more than traditional metal braces.
 Invisalign costs, for Full, are anywhere between $3,500–$8,500 in the US.

 What is the difference between Smile Direct Club vs Invisalign?

 Like Invisalign and other clear aligner brands, Smile Direct Club (SDC) offers invisible braces for treatment.
 Yes, SDC is less expensive than Invisalign, but it shouldn’t be considered a sort of “cheap Invisalign” that will yield the same results.
 There is a big difference between Invisalign and SDC, and that is that with SDC, there are no in-office appointments with your doctor or orthodontist.
 For this reason, SDC is considered by many in the professional field, including the ADA, to not be a good Invisalign alternative.

 Ask your dentist if their office offers treatment with clear aligners like Invisalign.
 You can also go to the website of the brand you’re are interested in and they will help you find a dentist in your area.